sfigg/commercialization-public/docset/customize/mdm/windowslicensing-csp.md

 This node can also be used to activate or change a product key on a particular edition of Windows 10 desktop device by entering a product key.
 Activation or changing a product key does not require a reboot and is a silent process for the user.

+> [!IMPORTANT]
-> **Important**  The product key entered must be 29 characters (that is, it should include dashes), otherwise the activation, edition upgrade, or product key change on Windows 10 desktop devices will fail.
+> The product key entered must be 29 characters (that is, it should include dashes), otherwise the activation, edition upgrade, or product key change on Windows 10 desktop devices will fail.
 The product key is acquired from Microsoft Volume Licensing Service Center.
 Your organization must have a Volume Licensing contract with Microsoft to access the portal.